Reviem0/CompSci-Notes/GROUP PROJECT.md

 **Slide 1: Further Problems & Complications in Algorithmic Systems**

 **Opening**
 "Hi, I’ll be discussing critical issues arising from algorithmic bias across sectors, focusing on the **justice system** and **healthcare**.
-These examples highlight how even well-intentioned technologies can perpetuate inequality if not carefully designed.
+These examples should highlight how even technologies developed with good intentions can perpetuate inequality if not carefully designed.

 **Justice System: COMPAS Case Study**
 Let’s start with the justice system.
 Tools like **COMPAS**—a risk assessment algorithm used to predict recidivism—aim to reduce human bias and streamline case processing.
 However, COMPAS is trained on **historical arrest data**, which reflects systemic racial disparities.
 Studies show it disproportionately labels Black defendants as ‘high risk,’ even when they don’t reoffend.
 This isn’t just a technical flaw—it’s a **reinforcement of societal inequities**, affecting sentencing, parole, and lives.